 There are lots of “games” out there about solving equations, but I haven’t found a single one that is more than algebra homework dressed up with pretty packaging.
 The “games” are all of the same format.
 We’ll give you problems, you give us answers and we’ll reward you (or your character) if you get them right.
 These are not teaching games, these are just more of the same kind of practice that you would find in an algebra text.

-An interesting assignment for an online or hybrid class would be to have THEM record an example explaining the process (you could, for example, use Jing like I did) and turn in the link.
+An interesting assignment for an online or hybrid class would be to have the students record an example explaining the process and turn in the link.